Return to home page

 What happens next?

 We will also be focusing on producing a Water Services Delivery Plan for central government by September 2025.
-A plan that shows our ongoing commitment to delivering safe drinking water, supporting the needs of our growing district, and ensuring it's financially sustainable into the future.
+The plan shows our ongoing commitment to delivering safe drinking water, supporting the needs of our growing district, and ensuring it's financially sustainable into the future.

 Latest updates